yuanjunliang/hardhat-foundry-template/README.md

 # Sample Hardhat-Foundry Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+this project integrated hardhat and foundry as a template to fastly create a project.

 ## Getting Started